Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 Solution No.10: Create a new network location with a custom DNS

 This solution is for those with Mac Wi-Fi problems on older software versions.
-Creating a new network with custom DNS settings can help you to get rid of the issue:
+Creating a new network with custom DNS settings can help you get rid of this issue:

 - Quit all the apps on your Mac that are running on Wi-Fi, such as Safari, Mail, Chrome, etc